franciscoengenheiro/concurrent-problem-sets/README.md

     ```
 - The delegation is used in the sense where the *Consumer thread* that dequeues the messages is the one that signals all *Producer
 threads*, that were waiting to enqueue a message, and completes their request if it can be completed, because it altered the
-state of the syncronizer and because of that it might have created conditions that allow other threads to complete their requests.
+state of the synchronizer and because of that it might have created conditions that allow other threads to complete their requests.
 This process works in both ways, where a *Producer thread* should complete all *Consumer thread requests* if they can be completed.
+- Since each thread submits a request to its respective queue, *specific signalling* is used here where the threads can signal
+each other instead of a single condition, which is more efficient because it reduces the number of threads that are woken up
+when a condition is met only to find their request is not the one that was completed.
 - In this context, there's also a special case where if a *Consumer Thread* gives up, either by timeout or interruption, not
 only it should remove its request from the *consumer requests queue*,
   but also it should signal all *Consumer Threads*, that were waiting to dequeue a set of messages, and complete their request if it can be completed.